Eppo-exp/eppo-docs/docs/prerequisites/feature-flagging/randomization-sdk/client-sdks/javascript.md

 :::note
 It may take up to 5 minutes for changes to Eppo experiments to be reflected by the SDK assignments.
 :::

+The experiment **Traffic Allocation** setting determines the percentage of subjects the SDK will assign to experiment variations.
+For example, if the traffic allocation is 25%, the assignment function will return a variation for 25% of subjects and `null` for the remaining 75%.
+If the **Traffic Allocation** is zero but subjects have been added to a variation **Allow List**, the SDK will return the variation for the allow-listed subjects.

+The SDK requires two inputs to assign a variation:
+- `experimentKey` - this should be the same as the “Experiment Key” field of an Eppo experiment
+- `subjectKey` - the entity ID that is being experimented on, typically represented by a uuid.

 The below code example shows how to assign a subject to an experiment variation: